 For those unfamiliar, most small three-season backpacking tents have a rain cover that extends well beyond a mesh door.
 This area makes a kind of covered vestibule where shoes and bags can be stored.
 The tent itself is much too small for such things.

 What Was on My Pack

 After discerning that something was sitting on my backpack I quickly found my headlamp and lit up the area.
 A porcupine turned his head to look back.
 He looked rather perturbed that I had disturbed his midnight snack.
 He was indeed enjoying the salt that my sweat had deposited on my backpack’s shoulder strap.
 After I yelled at him to “go away” several times he finally got the hint that he was not welcome and slowly sauntered off, scrapping his quills on the tent flap as he went.

 One Last Encounter

 Shortly thereafter we heard someone from the neighboring tent let out a shrill scream.
 The furry creature had awoken her from her deep sleep no doubt.
-Later in the night after having pulled in all our gear and making for a very crowded tent, Jennifer awoke once again to a pink noise being pressed up against hers through the tent’s thin mesh.
+Later in the night after having pulled in all our gear and making for a very crowded tent, Jennifer awoke once again to a pink nose being pressed up against hers through the tent’s thin mesh.
 The porcupine had returned to his favorite salt shop for another tasting but we were closed.
-Not only do I have this unique and memorable nomadic moment etched into my brain, but every time I go backpacking now I get to look at my duct taped shoulder strap and remember our furry friend.
+Not only do I have this unique and memorable nomadic moment etched into my brain, but every time I go backpacking now I get to look at my duct-taped shoulder strap and remember our furry friend.